-Antarctic Dogs - Huskies - Page 1 page 2
+Antarctic Dogs - Huskies - Pictures page 1

 Huskies were first used for transport in Antarctica during the Southern Cross expedition under Carsten Borchgrevink 1898 -1900 The last dogs were removed from Antarctica on Feb 22nd 1994